-For , the Columbia plan premium payment for Choice 90, plus dental coverage, adds up to only about \$2,712 annually.
+For the active officers, the Columbia plan premium payment for Choice 90, plus dental coverage, add up to only about \$2,712 annually.
 It is deducted from the paycheck pre-tax, i.e. it does not come out of taxed income, a feature which can be worth easily 35% in comparison to an officer paying for insurance with after-tax dollars.

-For active Support Staff the arrangement is indirect.
-Union members pay no premiums for their healthcare insurance but make contributions through their union dues, equal to 2% of their
+For active Support Staff, the arrangement is indirect.
+Union members pay no premiums for their healthcare insurance but make contributions through their union dues, equal to 2% of their gross salary.
+We can compare a Support Staff employee with an Officer employee, both at the minimum salary of their respective grades.
+(All figures in this discussion are for 2022.)